 Can Mushrooms be Grown at Home?

-Growing mushrooms at home have never been easier, and you don’t need a lot of space.
+Growing mushrooms at home has never been easier, and you don’t need a lot of space.
 Mushrooms may already be growing in your yard.
 There are poisonous mushrooms, but there are very few species in the million or two that are.
 Exercise caution, nonetheless.

 It is often more effective to grow mushrooms inside than outside because inconsistent growing conditions can delay the process.
 Time to harvest can take anywhere between 3 weeks to a few months, but growing mushrooms outdoors tends to take longer if you’re inexperienced or don’t do the proper research on the individual species you’d like to cultivate.

 Button mushrooms are believed to be the easiest ones to grow at home.
 Pink oyster mushrooms tend to be the fastest to harvest.
 You can grow most, if not all, of them at home except morels.
 There are plenty of resources available to help budding mushroom lovers successfully grow their first batch of mushrooms.
-That includes medicinal mushrooms such as Reishi and Lion’s Mane, and psychoactive fungi such as Psilocybe cubensis.
+That includes medicinal mushrooms such as Reishi and Lion’s Mane, and psychoactive fungi such as Penis Envy, a type of Psilocybe cubensis.
 Read our article on if growing mushrooms is legal to learn more.